Kerschel/COMP6501_Final/README.md

 # E Learning Cloud Test platform
 This is a cloud E-Learning platform designed for COMP 6905 - Cloud Technologies.
-It was desinged by Andrew Singh, Kerschel James, 	Gerard Rique
+It was desinged by:

+* Kerschel James
+* Gerard Rique
+* Andrew Singh

 # Instructions
+All the commands used in this is located in the commands.sh file for easy copying and referencing.
 * Clone or download the repository
 * Spin up the resources by doing the following:
   * Create a new Keypair on the EC2 Console (us-east-1)